et-organz/Productivity-App-Hackathon/README.md

 ## Why It Works

 The Pomodoro Technique leverages focused work sprints followed by short breaks.
 This approach improves concentration and reduces mental fatigue.
-By integrating this with research-backed learning strategies, **Productivity App** helps you study smarter, not harder.
+By integrating this with research-backed learning strategies, **Focus +** helps you study smarter, not harder.

 ## Getting Started